Preserve Crab Creek

 The STORAGE FACILITY

-Last spring, a developer requested a permit to build a 125,758-square-foot self-storage facility at 547 Crab Creek Road.
+In April 2021, a developer requested a permit to build a 125,758-square-foot self-storage facility at 547 Crab Creek Road.
 That's as large as a big-box retail store.
-On September 15, Henderson County's Zoning Board of Adjustment unanimously denied the permit.
-The developer has until the end of October to decide whether or not to appeal this decision.
-If he does, we'll continue to oppose the permit for the reasons listed below.
+In September 2021, Henderson County's Zoning Board of Adjustment unanimously denied the permit.

-Putting a giant self-storage facility five miles into the unspoiled countryside is:
+Since we heard about the developer's intentions, Crab Creek neighbors and friends have argued that putting a giant storage facility five miles into the unspoiled countryside is:

 Likely to devalue nearby residential properties;